Yoinka/Yoinka/README.md

 - 👋 Hi, I’m @Yoinka
-- 👀 I’m interested in Programming and Making Mods
+- 👀 I’m interested in Programming and Making Mods (for games obv, but i haven't made any yet)
-- 🌱 I’m currently learning HTML CSS PHP SQL (i'm not sure if SQL is a language but i'll write it anyway)
+- 🌱 I’m currently learning HTML CSS PHP SQL
 - 📫 How to reach me
 - discord: Weeaboo#8776
 - email: (WIP)